kas030/CS61A/24 SQL.md

 SELECT "ellie"          , "finn";
 ```

+Notice that when we union together a bunch of select statements, we get no guarantees about the order of the result.
+That's up to the declarative programming engine, which tries to compute the results efficiently.

 ### Naming Tables

 The result of a `SELECT` statement is displayed to the user, but not stored.